random-goose/Notes-Vault/Song for Slothie.md

 I have no idea what the fuck is going on
 On this slippery slope
 heading out to the unknown
-In the age of damnation
+In the age of a river
-do you know if we're gonna-
+wash up to the sea shore

-do you have any idea?
+do you think we're gonna-
-do i know for shit?
+you think i've any idea?
-wont stop our steps
+wont let this stop our steps
 lets venture out
-nomatter what happens
+no matter what happens

 when you stood in front of me, i forgot every facet of be;